 Historic paint analysis; plaster conditions analysis; conservation & restoration; decorative painting; trompe l'oeil; gilding and glazing; mural conservation; ornamental plaster restoration, stabilization, repair; wood restoration

 The Connecticut State Capitol project was a total restoration of the Richard Mitchell Upjohn building with an interior designed and executed by William McPherson.
-The Connecticut State Capitol is a building that has a pure design, one that is consistent and in harmony.
-The decoration is of the Aesthetic period, which is two dimensional, rigidly symmetrical flowers and leaves with Mid Eastern and Japanese influence.
+The Connecticut State Capitol has a pure design, one that is consistent and in harmony.
+The decoration is of the Aesthetic period with two dimensional, rigidly symmetrical flowers and leaves with Mid Eastern and Japanese influence.

-Working with the Owner, Historic Architect, and Paint Conservator windows were opened to expose original designs and color schemes.
-Areas restored included the House of Representatives, Senate Chambers, Hall of Flags, Judiciary room, Atriums, Dome, Statue of Genius, and Public Spaces.
-Techniques included: cleaning, conservation, inpainting, application of conservation varnish, stenciling, gilding, and glazing, bronzing, trompe l’oeil and wood refinishing.
+Working with the owner, historic architect, and paint conservator, windows were opened to expose original designs and color schemes.
+Areas restored include the House of Representatives, Senate Chambers, Hall of Flags, Judiciary room, Atriums, Dome, Statue of Genius, and Public Spaces.

 Location: Hartford, CT

 Original Architect: Richard M. Upjohn